Girls Ministry

 “Self-aware leaders are always better leaders.”

-Nieuwhof writes about Five Surprising Truths About the Enneagram and Your True Leadership Potential:
+Nieuwhof writes about Five Surprising Truths About the Enneagram and Your True Leadership Potential

 1. Your emotional/spiritual health is the difference between awesome and awful;